intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 signals for on-path functions than explicit signaling, as recommended by RFC 8558 {{RFC8558}}.

-RFC 8558 defines the term path signals as signals to or from on-path elements.
+RFC 8558 defines the term "path signals" as signals to or from on-path elements.
 Today path signals are often implicit, e.g. derived from in-clear end-to-end information by e.g. examining transport protocols.
 For instance, on-path elements use various fields of the